PrivacySafe/3NWeb-architecture/README.md

 People now have several devices.
 Applications should be able to run on several user devices at once.
 Applications should be able to pass messages between different users, as well.

+## Implementations and standards

+Docs writting is in progress, but see an existing [Overview and architecture](./etc/3NWeb-overview.pdf) with more details about specs.